-As described in a blog by Google, Work Insights is the new tool for G Suite admins that gives a holistic overview of usage stats within organizations.
+As described in a blog by Google, Work Insights is the new tool for Google Workspace (G Suite admins that gives a holistic overview of usage stats within organizations.
 This isn’t exactly a new tool so your bosses can spy on what work you’re doing (or not doing, as it may be) but rather gives a team-level overview of the productivity levels with each tool.

-This can be great news for admins that are introducing G Suite to an organization because they can see the adoption rate as well as areas where teams might need more training.
-For example, if the finance team aren’t using Hangouts so often, you could potentially see if they are turning to shadow apps or are just not sure how to use the tool, and then launch initiatives to help with adoption.
+This can be great news for admins that are introducing Google Workspace to an organization because they can see the adoption rate as well as areas where teams might need more training.
+For example, if the finance team aren’t using Meet so often, you could potentially see if they are turning to shadow apps or are just not sure how to use the tool, and then launch initiatives to help with adoption.

 Not only does the new Work Insights tool give you a great view of app usage, but it also shows how well certain teams are collaborating with others.
 Google says this will help executives identify and combat silos.
 The dashboard shows the percentage of users in the Marketing team that collaborate with Sales for example, even surfacing graphs to show patterns over time.
 I have a strong feeling that there will be lots of collaboration with IT support across the board.